oluwaseunolusanya/oluwaseunolusanya/README.md

 ### 🔭 Current Endeavours
 I work as a Software Engineer where I'm responsible for testing embedded software used for the safe and efficient control of aircraft engine.
 I'm currently engaged with:
-- Learning web development by developing exciting projects.
+- Learning web development tech stack by developing exciting projects.
 - Exploring different tools and libraries to enhance my skill set.

 ### ✨ Fun Facts